Sage-Bionetworks/schematic/README.md

 - [`poetry`](https://github.com/python-poetry/poetry)

 **Important**: Make sure you are a registered and certified user on [`synapse.org`](https://www.synapse.org/), and also have all the right permissions to download credentials files in the following steps.
+Contact your DCC liaison to request for permission to access the credentials files.

 ## 1.3.
 Package Setup Instructions

-For `schematic` Contributors and DCC Admins

 ### 1.3.1.
 Clone Project Repository